andreasmhallberg/readingnotes/Suleiman, 2011. Ideology, grammar-making and the standardization of Arabic.md

   > explore the ideological content of standardization of grammar-making in the Arabic linguistic tradition during the first four centuries of Islam.

-- Plenty of traditions about importance of reading Quran with correct icraab, ergo erroneous plentyful.
+- Plenty of traditions about importance of reading Quran with correct *iʿrāb*, ergo erroneous readings plentiful.
 8,25

 - *Ḥadīṯ* first not data grammar.
 Became so later.
 9 [See Sadan 2015]

 - Speech is a part of human behavior and as such subject to moral evaluation.

 - Grammatical rules are the essence of language and cannot be questioned without questioning language itself [naive-realist].
 13